British Bank Award Winners 2025 - Treating Customers Fairly - As voted by our customers. Read more

 Your dream home doesn’t have to be out of reach just because of how you choose to work.
 If you’re a freelancer and want to make your mortgage plans a reality, we’ll help you figure out the best route to take.

 At Picnic, we keep it simple, honest and built around you.
-All you need to do is get in touch by clicking on the button below, and one of our mortgage experts will contact you to get the ball rolling.
+All you need to do is make an enquiry, and one of our mortgage experts will contact you to get the ball rolling.